 Eric works with students on major & career planning, internship & job preparation, and the graduate & professional school application process.
 He also serves as an advisor for Undeclared students, and works closely with faculty to deliver a broad range of classroom presentations on a variety of career topics.

-Jennifer works with students on career planning, internship & job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
-She also works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in the annual career fairs.
+Jennifer works with students on career planning and internship/job preparation, manages our Peer Career Advisors, and serves as the lead administrator for Capital’s job board.
+She also works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in annual career fairs.